ewcole/recipes/IndianPudding.md

 Beat the eggs and mix in 1/2 c. of the hot cornmeal mixture.
 Pour the egg mixture into the pan and whisk it constantly.
 Cook it for 3 minutes.

 Stir in the spices and pour into the slow cooker dish.
 Pour in the water and mix it thoroughly.
 Then set the slow cooker on low and let it simmer.
+Stir it occasionally to keep the bottom from burning, then turn it to warm after about two hours.

+Serve with vanilla ice cream.